lleo/ya-promise/README.md

 promise.then(function(res0){ ... }, function(err){ ... })
 ```

-See `res0` is not wrapped in an array.
+Notice, `res0` is not wrapped in an array.

 ## Benchmarks